Robotics-BUT/BUT_Telepresence/README.md

 # BUT Telepresence

-A low-latency VR telepresence system for remote robot control.
-This system enables an operator to control a robot (Boston Dynamics Spot) through a Meta Quest VR headset with live stereo camera streaming and head/hand tracking.
+A low-latency standalone VR telepresence system for remote robot control.
+This system enables researchers to control a mobile robot through a Meta Quest VR headset with live stereo camera streaming and head tracking.

 **Paper:** [TODO: Add IEEE Access link]